deepongi-labs/android14-6.1.162-common-2026-03/kernel/README.md

         Signed-off-by: Joe Smith <joe.smith@foo.org>
 ```

-- If a patch has been submitted to the community, but rejected, do NOT use the
-  `FROMLIST:` tag to try to hide this fact.
-Use the `ANDROID:` tag as
-  described below as this must be considered as an Android-specific submission,
-  not an upstream submission as the community will not accept these changes
-  as-is.

 ## Requirements for Android-specific patches: `ANDROID:`

 - If the patch is fixing a bug to Android-specific code